 If you’d prefer to work with one of the biggest names in email marketing software then ActiveCampaign are hard to beat.
 Despite being a market leader, the plans at ActiveCampaign start at an affordable $9 per month if you choose to pay yearly.

 On the entry-level Lite plan, you’ll be able to send an unlimited number of emails and use the drag-and-drop email designer to create attractive messages for your subscribers.
 However, the ability to remove the ActiveCampaign logo from your messages is reserved for customers on the higher priced plans.

 As with all the best email software for membership sites, you can segment your list of subscribers into groups, such as potential new members and existing members, and then send each group different messages.

 You can even get more advanced with your segmenting and only send messages to subscribers who've visited a certain page on your site or were referred from a particular URL.
 That means you can set up an automated message that is sent to subscribers who reach the last page of your membership program, with details in that email about your next course.

 A nice additional feature of ActiveCampaign is the ability to compare multiple emails at a time with split testing.
 This should help you find out which type of messaging works best with your audience.

 Starting an email list for your membership website should definitely be on your to do list, and now you have three high quality email software solutions to choose from.

 If you’re on a tight budget or are not yet sure if email marketing is right for your membership site, why not give MailChimp a try.
-If you are ready to invest in email marketing, and keeping in contact with your potential new members and existing users is a priority, then check out the paid plans from companies like MailChimp, ConvertKit, and Active Campaign to see which one appeals the most.
+If you're ready to invest in email marketing, and keeping in contact with your potential new members and existing users is a priority, then check out the paid plans from companies like MailChimp, ConvertKit, and Active Campaign to see which one will work best for you.

 Whether you use your list to turn more of your website visitors into paying members, communicate more effectively with your existing members, or do both, an email subscriber list can become a core element of your membership website.